Interacting with the press

 Send the advisory to media two weeks in advance of your event, to get it on their calendar, then send it again three or four days in advance, as a reminder, and then finally follow up with phone calls to key outlets either the afternoon before or the morning of your event.

-You can also use a media advisory and its follow-up techniques (see section immediately above) for inviting coverage of your visitor events like festivals and concerts.
+(You can also use a media advisory and these follow-up techniques for inviting coverage of your visitor events like festivals and concerts.)

 Press Room on your website